 The pension fund is held by the Plan.
-In preparing this report, we have relied upon the draft auditors' report for 2019 without further audit.
+In preparing this report, we have relied upon the draft financial statements for 2020 and supplemental information provided by Plan staff regarding the value of the merger related buy-in policy and merger related amortization payments without further audit.
 Customarily, this information would not be verified by a plan's actuary.
-We have reviewed the information for internal consistency and we have no
+We have reviewed the information for internal consistency and we have no reason to doubt its substantial accuracy.